ONEARMY/community-platform/packages/documentation/docs/Design/contributing-feedback.md

 1. Two-finger scroll on a laptop mousepad.
 2. Tap the `h` key to select the Hand tool, then click and drag around.
-3. Click and drag around while holding the `Spacebar` key.
+3. Click and drag around while holding the `Space bar` key.
 4. Scroll with a mouse while holding down the `Ctrl/Cmd` key to pan vertically, adding the `Shift` key to pan horizontally.

 ![Figma design mode layout highlighting page controls in left sidebar and comment bubbles in main area](images/design-contributions-0.png)